-If an accepted student is required to sit out for one or more semesters due to a lack of courses offered or lack of space, the College will readmit the student into the curriculum based on the entrance requirements from the previous acceptance.
+If an accepted student is required to sit out for one or more semesters due to a lack of courses offered or lack of space, the college will readmit the student into the curriculum based on the entrance requirements from the previous acceptance.

-If an accepted student elects not to enroll for reasons other than situations mentioned in "a" above, the student must readmit under the current curriculum requirements.
+If an accepted student elects not to enroll (for more than one year after initial application) for reasons other than situations mentioned above, the student must readmit under the current curriculum requirements.